basepom/inline-maven-plugin/plugin/src/site/markdown/index.md

 | `inlineTransitive` | boolean | `false` | If true, also inline all transitive dependencies.
 If false, transitive dependencies are added to the rewritten POM file as direct dependencies. |
 | `inlineOptionals`  | boolean | `false` | If true, add all optional, transitive dependencies as well.
 If false, ignore optional dependencies.                                             |

+#### Dealing with `runtime` dependencies

+Sometimes, an inlined dependency has itself dependencies in `runtime` scope.
+Those will *not* be inlined by default but become a `runtime` dependency of the final jar.
+If this is not desired, such runtime dependencies can also be added as an `inlineDependency` element.

 #### Including and excluding dependencies